 As a coach I support individuals in realising innate potential, moving beyond ingrained patterns of thinking and behaviour, and restoring sense of self.
-Simultaneously, I focus on the development of the individual as leader, benefiting both the client and their business or organisation.
+Simultaneously, I focus on the development of the individual as leader, benefiting both the client and their organisation.
 I do not offer quick fixes, but seek fundamental, longer-term significance for my clients and support outcomes such as:

 - increased awareness, understanding, and acceptance of current state